rcsbiotech/q2pipe/README.md

 ## Currently in development

-DADA2 iterative pre-processing over a range of parameters
+- DADA2 iterative pre-processing over a range of parameters
+- RScript to run all analysis without having to input in another platform

 ## To be implemented